 Options and Advantages

-Fond du Lac Tribal and Community College offers four Child Development certificates and an associate of arts degree.
+Fond du Lac Tribal and Community College offers Child Development certificate, diploma, and associate degree programs.
 The certificates allow students to acquire knowledge and experience with specific age groups of children.
-Students have the option of earning one or more certificates.
-Students may then choose to continue their education by using the credits earned in a certificate program as the foundation of an associate of arts degree or for transfer to four-year degree programs.
+Students may then choose to continue their education by using the credits earned in a certificate or diploma program as the foundation of an associate degree or for transfer to four-year degree programs.